Epiforge/Extensions/Design/direct-subscription.md

 The cost is that an observer with a logger attached materializes on initialization and again on disposal, because `LogTrace` takes the expression as a structured argument and evaluates it.
 Null-conditional short-circuiting means an observer without a logger — the default — pays nothing.
 Tracing is a debugging mode and the value logged has to be right, so this is the correct trade rather than a regression to fix.

 **One divergence deliberately chosen.** The fast node materializes with `ReplaceParametersWithoutOptimization`, even under `Observe`, which optimizes.
 That means with an `Optimizer` configured the two mechanisms print different strings for the same observation.
 This is the right way round: the fast path compiles and evaluates the *raw* body, so the raw body is what its `ToString()` should show.
 Printing an optimized tree the delegate does not evaluate would be the more comfortable answer and the less true one.

+The same fact deserves stating without the comfort of the `ToString()` framing: **under a configured optimizer the two mechanisms evaluate different trees.** The graph evaluates the optimized one, the fast path the raw one.
+They agree on values only because a correct optimizer preserves semantics — the library takes `Func<Expression, Expression>` and cannot check that, so the guarantee is the caller's, not ours.
+The differential fuzzer now enables `ExpressionOptimizer.tryVisit` on half its seeds, which is what turns that reasoning into evidence; before this it had never run with an optimizer at all, despite the rest of the suite running under one throughout.

 ### Order